ahbarnett/perilap3d/README.md

 * pass-fail accuracy test, wider range of unit cells

+* way to save the Q factors for later use for that unit cell, for >8 digit acc

 * spherical harmonics for aux rep instead

 ### References

-For a reference on a similar scheme in 2D due to the author, see:
+* For a reference on a similar scheme in 2D due to the author, combining with the FMM, see:

 _A unified integral equation scheme for doubly-periodic Laplace and Stokes boundary value problems in two dimensions_, Alex H. Barnett, Gary Marple, Shravan Veerapaneni, Lin Zhao, _in press, Comm.
 Pure Appl.
 Math._ (2018).
 `http://arxiv.org/abs/1611.08038`

-For a recent use of this idea in 3D, see:
+* For a recent use of this idea in 3D cubic unit cells combining with the FMM (and showing that the extra near-neighbor cost can essentially be removed),
+see:

 _Flexibly imposing periodicity in kernel independent FMM: A Multipole-To-Local operator approach_,
 Wen Yan and Michael Shelley,